 2. Listen to their frustrations and challenges.
 Living with diabetes can sometimes feel a lonely journey.
 Make it clear you are there with unconditional support, and will always be happy to sit and chat.

 3. Become educated.
 Learn about diabetes and stay informed.
-The Diabetes Care Community is a good place to stay on top of the latest diabetes news and diabetes products.
+The Diabetes Care Community is a good place to stay on top of the latest diabetes management and news.
 Share what you learn.

 4. Be an exercise buddy.
 Invite your family member or friend to join you for walks or bike rides.
 The exercise will be good for you both.